258 Bromery Center for the Arts

 "Rise" by Annika Socolofsky (with Nicholas Shaneyfelt, piano)

-Classical saxophonist Jonathan Hulting-Cohen’s performances as soloist and chamber musician have been considered “impressive” with “exceptional facility” (Schenectady Daily Gazette), and “fun to watch” (Oregon Arts Watch).
+Classical saxophonist Jonathan Hulting-Cohen’s performances as soloist and chamber musician have been considered “impressive” with “exceptional facility”, and “fun to watch.”
 From a musical family in Philadelphia, his early training was as a concert violinist, Irish fiddler, and classical singer.
 He picked up the saxophone at age 12, continuing his classical training while studying the foundations of jazz.
-Early performances included a debut at the Kimmel Center for the Performing Arts at age 17 performing Alexandre Glazounov’s Concerto in E flat.
+Early performances included a debut at the Kimmel Center for the Performing Arts at age 17 performing Alexandre Glazounov’s Concerto in Eb.
 At 21 he performed Luciano Berio’s Chemins IV and Roger Boutry’s Divertimento with the Philadelphia Classical Symphony.

 Jonathan’s concerto engagements include standard repertoire and world premieres.
-With the Adrian Symphony Orchestra (MI) and Sequoia Symphony Orchestra (CA), he performed John Williams’ classical-jazz crossover concerto, Escapades.
-He has additionally performed concerti by Biedenbender, Lennon, Colgrass, Hartley, and Chatman.
+In addition to the Philadelphia Classical Symphony, he has performed with the Adrian Symphony Orchestra (MI) and Sequoia Symphony Orchestra (CA), as well as the University of Michigan Symphony Orchestra, Symphony Band, and Concert Choir.
+Among those concerti have been RUSH, the 2018 Grammy-winning work by Kenneth Fuchs, John Williams’ classical-jazz crossover concerto, Escapades, and others by Biedenbender, Lennon, Colgrass, Hartley, and Chatman.
 In 2017 he premiered Guggenheim-winning composer Felipe Salles’ double concerto, Sagrada Familia, with Dutch saxophone virtuoso, Arno Bornkamp.
-He made the world premiere recording of Stacy Garrop’s Quicksilver with the UMass Amherst Wind Ensemble in 2018, to be released on MSR Records.
-He is currently preparing Kenneth Fuchs’ Rush for performance with the Sequoia Symphony Orchestra in 2020.
+His world premiere recording of Stacy Garrop’s Quicksilver with the UMass Amherst Wind Ensemble was released on MSR Classics in 2020.